rdiverdi/ROSexample/index.md

 # Introduction to ROS
 This page is a high level introduction to what ROS is, and how you will use it.
 Going through the tutorials ROS provides is actually a good way to learn how to use ROS, but they tend to dig into the details of how to do things without telling you what the point is.
-In [this page](tutorials), I give a quick summary of the point behind each of the first handful of tutorials.
+In [the tutorials page](tutorials), I give a quick summary of the point behind each of the first handful of tutorials.

 ### contents
 - [Introduction - what is this page about](#introduction-to-ros)